ty-labs/randiverse.nvim/README.md

 # randiverse.nvim💥

 Tired of raking your brain trying to generate 'random' text for sample/test cases (and secretly leaking your life details😆)??
-Randiverse--the "Random Universe"--is a flexible, integrated nvim plugin that can generate random text for a variety of scenarios including _ints_, _floats_, _names_, _dates_, _lorem ipsum_, _emails_, and more!
+Randiverse—the "Random Universe"—is a flexible, integrated nvim plugin that can generate random text for a variety of scenarios including ints, floats, names, dates, lorem ipsum, emails, and more!
 Created by a recent VScode --> NVIM convert and inspired by the simple, albeit handy, "Random Everything" VScode extension.

 **Insert Demo Video Clip Here**